Frequently Asked Questions - Performance

 What if I don't agree with my manager/supervisor or my employee’s comments?

-It is possible managers/supervisors and direct reports do not agree on individual or overall performance levels, or comments documented in the check-in form.
-We recommend discussing these disagreements to seek greater understanding, with intent to identify an action plan for prevention of future misaligned perspective on how work is accomplished.
+Disagreements between managers/supervisors and direct reports are a good opportunity for constructive, thoughtful, and supportive discussion.
+It is possible managers/supervisors and direct reports will not agree on individual or overall performance levels or comments documented in the check-in form.
+We recommend discussing these disagreements to seek greater understanding, and with the intention of identifying an action plan to prevent future misaligned perspectives on both work performance and how work is accomplished.

 If there is evidence to suggest an inaccurate depiction of performance or conduct, contact your HR Partner to discuss the issue and potential options.
 The Office of the Ombuds also has conflict resolution and mediation support.